 Updates from Host Alaska, regulatory news affecting Alaska operators, and resources for journalists covering Alaska's short-term rental industry.

-Host Alaska is hosting a kickoff and founding member registration event in June 2026.
+Host Alaska is hosting its kickoff event in June 2026.
 Sign up to receive the date, location, and RSVP details as soon as they are announced.

 The Alaska Short-Term Rental Association (ASTRA), doing business as Host Alaska, has been incorporated as a nonprofit under Alaska law.
-Founding memberships are now open for the first 100 operators.
+Membership is now open across three categories: Individual Hosts, Professional Operators, and Industry Partners.

-The Anchorage STR registration portal opened May 1, 2026, under AMC 10.90.
-Existing operators must register by July 30, 2026 — starting July 31, listings without a Municipal STR Registration Number cannot legally appear on any platform.
-Registration is free and STRs are now explicitly permitted by right in all residential zones.
+In December 2025, the Assembly voted 8-4 against a proposed 5% tax on vacation rental stays but approved a municipal registration requirement under AMC 10.90.
+The registration portal opened May 1, 2026 — existing operators must register by July 30, and STRs are now explicitly permitted by right in all residential zones.
 Host Alaska has published a plain-language compliance guide.

 As of July 1, 2025, Airbnb and VRBO collect and remit lodging taxes directly for Juneau bookings.
 Juneau now has 510 registered STRs, with 13% identified as out-of-state owned.